-This Video Of Prince Harry Breaking Royal Protocol For A Boy Whose Mom Died Is Beautiful
+Prince Harry Broke Royal Protocol In A Big Way For A Boy Whose Mom Died, So I'm Emotional

 Prince Harry has a heart of gold and he definitely proved that at Auckland Viaduct Harbour on Tuesday, Oct.
 30. The famous royal took some time out of his hectic tour of the land down under to speak with 6-year-old Otia Nante.
 The boy’s grandmother told Harry that his mother died when he was just a baby.
 As expected, Harry had the most heartwarming responses and even broke some royal rules to comfort the boy.
 Actually, the video of Prince Harry breaking royal protocol will give you all the feels!